 “The river will continue to adjust and regenerate, but we are already seeing tangible results,” said B.T.
 Fitzgerald, Dam Project & Vermont Dam Task Force Coordinator at VNRC.
 “Most importantly, 30,000 cubic yards of phosphorus-containing sediment has been removed.”

-Fitzgerald explained that with the removal of the sediment, which was placed in an approved site where it will be isolated and well contained, Indian Brook is no longer a source of phosphorus contamination into Lake Champlain via Mallets Bay.
+Fitzgerald explained that with the removal of the sediment, which was placed in an approved site where it will be isolated and well contained, the removed phosphorus will no longer be a source of contamination into Lake Champlain via Mallets Bay.
 Phosphorus contributes to algae blooms and excessive aquatic plant growth.

 Engineer Roy Schiff of Milone and MacBroom Engineers of Waterbury, principal contractors on the project along with G.W.
 Tatro Construction of Jeffersonville, observed that Indian Brook is already forming new riffles, pools, sediment bars, and snags, and initial vegetation is growing in.
 The aquatic habitat is now more diverse, with river otters, great blue heron, coyote, black bear, deer, red-shouldered hawk, and minnows now appearing in and alongside the stream.